Mineral Management Books

 Want to know about mineral managment?
 We have a guide for that, along with a free mineral management spreadheet.

 NARO’s CMM Review Guide

-This is the workbook for the companion live Certified Mineral Management (CMM) review Course.
-This manual offers practice exams, and is a comprehensive review for the material and will prepare CMM candidates to take exams 1, 2, and 3.
+This is the workbook for the Certified Mineral Management (CMM) Review Course.
+This manual offers practice exams and is a comprehensive review of the material and will prepare CMM candidates to take exams 1, 2, and 3.

 There are two mineral management paths (source: NARO):

 Associate – Associate Level Certification is designed for the individual who wishes to increase his/her base of knowledge in managing personal or family mineral properties.
 The individual may not receive monetary compensation except for managing personal or family mineral interests.

 Professional – Professional Level Certification is designed for the individual who is currently or plans to be involved in any aspect of managing, administering, or developing oil and gas properties.
 Trust officers, landmen, mineral buyers, and attorneys can benefit from this level.